roman-milk/roman-milk.github.io/a-gift-for-simone.md

+===

- ****** A Gift for Simone ****** bygeronimo_appleby© If a mere week ago, Simone had read the filthy things Jake pictured in his mind she would have been outraged, deeply offended.
+If a mere week ago, Simone had read the filthy things Jake pictured in his mind she would have been outraged, deeply offended.
 The things he'd described would have been unthinkable.
 But, somehow, coming from him the idea actually had some appeal.
 It was all very sordid, despicable in fact, yet not without dark, licentious attraction.

  The question was -- if Jake was serious -- could she do it?
 Simone assumed, the whole scene described in Jake's email was pure fantasy -- it had to be fantasy, he couldn't really expect her to do it ...
 But what if he did?